Sw-apnil/lunacal-assignment/README.md

-# lunacalzip - Professional Portfolio
+# lunacal - Professional Portfolio

 A modern, responsive portfolio website built with Next.js and React.
 This project showcases a professional profile with an interactive about section and image gallery.